Middlebury enrolls a limited number of transfer students in September and February depending upon available space.

 - Please fill out the appropriate Common Application for transfers.
 If eligible, you can apply for a fee waiver request through the Common Application site.

-- Please include your official college and secondary school transcripts from all colleges and high schools you have attended.
+- Please include your official secondary school transcripts from all high schools you have attended.

 - Midterm Reports

-- If you are currently enrolled in college classes, you must take this form from the Common Application to each of your current professors to get progress grades and your professors’ signatures.
-If you are not currently enrolled in college classes, please upload a statement via your checklist to your student portal.
+- If you are currently enrolled in college classes, you must take this form from the Common Application to each of your current professors to get progress grades.
+If you are not currently enrolled in college classes, please upload a statement via your checklist to your applicant portal.
 Access is provided in your acknowledgement email.